Icinga/icingaweb2-module-training/doc/49-Director-ImportSource-Hook.md

 }
 ```

-This example is very simple and returns the objects hardcoded.
-In an advanced ImportSource, they would of course be fetched from an external source via APIs or similar, processed, and passed to the Director in the needed format.
+This example is very simple and returns just static objects.
+In a more advanced ImportSource, they would be fetched from an external source via APIs or similar, then processed and passed to the Director.